-Appeals for reinstatement from students should be reviewed first by the Assistant Dean for Student Affairs.
+Appeals for reinstatement from students should be reviewed first by the Associate Dean for Access, Belonging and Community Engagement (ABC).
 If the appeal is approved, then the Student Petitions Committee must forward it to the Dean of the Graduate School for action (see Student Petitions).
+Reflect the ABC office.